Federal Council for the Advancement of Aborigines and Torres Strait Islanders: Expansion (1958–1966)

 The Cairns-based Aborigines and Torres Strait Islanders Advancement League was established in January 1960, and affiliated with the FCAA shortly afterwards.

 The Northern Territory Council for Aboriginal Rights (NTCAR) was founded in 1961, with their constitution based on sister organisation Council for Aboriginal Rights (CAR) in Victoria, only with an extra requirement that 75 per cent of executive members had to be of Aboriginal descent.
 The first president was Jacob Roberts, succeeded by Phillip Roberts in 1962.
 It became an affiliate of FCAA during that year, tipping the voting balance in favour of the left-wing Aboriginal affiliates, the others being CAR (Victoria), the Aboriginal-Australian Fellowship (New South Wales) and the Queensland Council for the Advancement of Aborigines and Torres Strait Islanders (QCAATSI) based in Brisbane.

 The organisation grew in numbers, especially among Aboriginal and Torres Strait Islander people.
-From the original 25 founding members, the organisation's membership grew to 220 in 1965; over the same timeframe, the number of Aboriginal members grew from 4 to 65.
+From the original 25 founding members, the organisation's membership grew to 220 in 1965; over the same time frame, the number of Aboriginal members grew from 4 to 65.
 From 1963, an annual conference was held in Canberra, Capital Territory, attracting delegates from 65 affiliated organisations, with one third of attendees at the conference in 1970 being Indigenous.
+In 1963 or 1964, nurse and activist Isobelle Mary Ferguson, as honorary secretary of the Aboriginal Affairs Association, read that organisation's report at the conference.

 In 1964, the organisation's remit was expanded to include Torres Strait Islanders, and the name was therefore changed to the "Federal Council for the Advancement of Aborigines and Torres Strait Islanders".

 Joe McGinness was the first Aboriginal president of FCAATSI, and Stan Davey (who was also active in the Aborigines Advancement League in Victoria) was secretary.